-When it comes to location, the highest average paycheck ($117K per year) can be spotted in Honolulu, Hawaii; Richmond, Va. ($98K), Tacoma, Wash. (approximately $90K), and Warren, Mich. (around $87K) are the next top-paying cities.
-On the lower end is Columbus, Ga. at about $55K.
-By state, the highest compensation levels appear in Michigan, where the average salary is $133K annually.
+When it comes to location, the highest average paycheck (approximately $117K per year) can be spotted in Honolulu, Hawaii; Richmond, Va. ($98K), Tacoma, Wash. ($90K), and Warren, Mich. (around $87K) are the next top-paying cities.
+Columbus, Ga. is one of the lowest-paid cities, with earnings averaging $55K.
+By state, the highest compensation levels appear in Michigan, where the average salary is about $133K annually.

 Years of Experience

 Survey participants who have worked at U.S. Army's Civilian Work Force for between five and 10 years earn approximately $80K per year on average.
 Workers who have been with the company for more than one year but less than five can make about $71K annually on average.
 Broken down by tenure, the largest share of U.S. Army's Civilian Work Force employees (36 percent) have 10-19 years of experience and earn around $77K per year on average.